lehner-lab/krasddpcams/README.md

 # Usage

 The top-level function **krasddpcams()** is the recommended entry point to the pipeline and by default reproduces the figures and results from the computational analyses described in the following publication: [The energetic and allosteric landscape for KRAS inhibition (Weng C, Faure AJ & Lehner B, 2022)](https://www.biorxiv.org/content/10.1101/2022.12.06.519122v1).
 See [Required Data](#required-data) for instructions on how to obtain all required data and miscellaneous files before running the pipeline.
-Expected run time is about 10min.
+Expected run time <20min.

 ```
 library(krasddpcams)